In this article we will cover how to import contacts from a document like an Excel sheet or CSV.

 5. After clicking the 'Start Import' button, you should see the following screen:

 Note: Imports can take some time to start working, especially large ones.
 For example in the screenshot above this import had 1801 lines.
 I would expect this to take some time to fully run the import.
+Even after the Import shows as Completed it can still take some time for the contacts to show in the list.

 After some time you can come back and check the status of your import.
 If it is complete it might look something like this: